 A medium-term (2-5 years) risk is the rapidly evolving legislation directed at corporates on climate transition.
 While most legislation does not directly affect our portfolio companies, it is critical that they stay ahead and plan for this transition.
 We have publicly stated our commitment to Net Zero as a signatory to the Net Zero Asset Managers Initiative and are aligning our internal policy documents to align with this commitment.
 We are also supporting our portfolio companies to develop carbon management plans that fit with our ambitious Net Zero strategy.
-Due to the markets we invest in, we do not expect outsize climate-related risks to affect our businesses in the long-term (5+ years).
-However, we still believe considering these longer-term risks today will position them well with carbon conscious customers and make them more attractive assets for the next owner.
+We have begun to consider the potential long-term (5+ years) physical effects of climate change on the operations of our investments.
+Using a climate software tool, we are in the process of exploring the findings and recommendations to address physical climate and biodiversity risks in our investments' operating environments.
+Although these risks may not materialise within the Fund's holding period, we believe managing for them today will make the Fund's investments more attractive assets for the next owner.
 Risks identified include the physical effects of climate change, both acute and chronic; and policy, technology, market and reputation risks arising from the transition to a low-carbon economy.

-(C) No, we have not identified climate-related risks and/or opportunities affecting our investments
+• (C) No, we have not identified climate-related risks and/or opportunities affecting our investments